drbergman/SMoReParS/TumorSpheroidABM/OxStudyFull/ODEFitting/data/README.txt

     MAT file that contains experimental data in proper form used for analysis.
     Created by DataFile.m.

+ODEFitToData.mat:
+    Best fit of SM to data.
+    Also includes options, bounds, etc. used in this computation.
+    P was manually changed to delete the Hill coefficient, which was fixed at 3.

 OptimalParameters.mat:
     Optimal parameters for SM on cohort_2303271138 assuming that the chemo-induced death rate is constant across the two ODE state variables.